-Nagashi uke (literally: “sweeping-hand block”), the sweeping block is not a block per se; it allows a karateka to forego their chance to block in exchange for a speed bonus on an outside 7-3.
+Nagashi uke (literally: “sweeping-hand block”), the sweeping block is not a block per se; it allowsa karateka to exchange their chance to block for a speed bonus to their outside 7-3.
 Be aware that this technique compromises the defense-in-depth that comes from combining blocks and evasions.
-For this reason, sweeping blocks are reserved for advanced students, who should have a high degree of skill and confidence with evasions.
+For this reason, sweeping blocks are reserved for advanced students, who should have a high degree of skill and confidence at evasions.

 [sweeping hand block in the air from the front and the side, fast and slow.]

 As you step past your opponent to the outside, you will simultaneously pull your opponent towards you and to the inside, augmenting your 7-3 in all regards.

 This is a dynamic move, which makes little sense to practice alone in the air.
 It is best to practice this with a live partner, or if one is unavailable, you could use a tree, post, column, etc.

 [sweeping hand block from the front and the side, fast and slow, against a partner and against a post]